-Presuming competence also means that there are no prerequisite skills or age requirements to start using AAC.
+Presuming competence also means that there are no prerequisite skills or age requirements to start using Augmentative and Alternative Communication (AAC).

 When you start your AAC journey, the first step is presuming competence.